1jour1vin

 Chorey-lès-Beaune

-The Chorey-lès-Beaune AOC is a commune-level appellation in the Côte de Beaune, in the Côte-d’Or department.
+The Chorey-lès-Beaune AOC is a commune-level appellation in the Côte de Beaune, in the Côte d’Or.
 Red wines from this appellation’s production area may also bear the Côte de Beaune Villages designation.
-The production area is exclusively limited to the commune of Chorey-lès-Beaune.
+The production area is limited exclusively to the commune of Chorey-lès-Beaune.
 This appellation may be followed by the name of the climat from which the wine originates.
-Among the various wines of Chorey-lès-Beaune, those produced by Domaine Maréchal-Caillot and Domaine Joseph Drouhin stand out.
+Among the various wines from Chorey-lès-Beaune, those produced by Domaine Maréchal-Caillot and Domaine Joseph Drouhin stand out.

 Located near Beaune, Aloxe-Corton, and Savigny-lès-Beaune, Chorey-lès-Beaune stretches along the foothills of the Côte.
 Chorey-lès-Beaune wine is an excellent introduction to Burgundy’s communal AOC wines.
-These are indeed accessible and generous bottles.
-Long sold in the past under the names of its prestigious neighbors due to its body and bouquet, Chorey-lès-Beaune wine finally earned the right in 1970 to stand on its own: primarily red from Pinot Noir, but also an increasing proportion of white from Chardonnay.
+These are, in fact, accessible and generous wines.
+Long sold in the past under the names of its prestigious neighbors due to its body and bouquet, Chorey-lès-Beaune wine finally earned the right in 1970 to stand on its own: primarily red, made from Pinot Noir, but also featuring a growing proportion of white wine made from Chardonnay.

-The terroir of Chorey-lès-Beaune consists of marl-limestone alluvial soil over a stony base, with occasional iron-rich undertones, carried down from the Côte over the course of millennia.
+The terroir of Chorey-lès-Beaune consists of marl-limestone alluvial soil over a stony subsoil, sometimes with ferruginous undertones, carried down from the Côte over the course of millennia.
 It features a layer of gravel near Aloxe-Corton and Savigny-lès-Beaune.

-While the Burgundy wine region is brimming with prestigious names and highly sought-after wines—to the point where certain bottles are very hard to come by and often command a high price—there are still a few more low-key appellations that are well worth exploring.
-Chorey-lès-Beaune, an appellation located, as its name suggests, on the Côte de Beaune, is one of them.
-In red—and more rarely in white—it brings out the best in Pinot Noir or Chardonnay.
+While the Burgundy wine region is brimming with prestigious names and highly sought-after wines—to the point that some bottles are very difficult to find and often come at a high price—there are still a few more low-key appellations that are well worth exploring.
+Chorey-lès-Beaune, an appellation located—as its name suggests—on the Côte de Beaune, is one such example.
+Whether in red or, more rarely, white, it brings out the best in Pinot Noir and Chardonnay.

 An unusual situation

-Although viticulture in the commune of Chorey-lès-Beaune, like throughout the vineyards stretching across the Côte d'Or, has a long history, it did not receive its own AOC classification until 1970.
-The commune has only 134 hectares of vineyards, which were severely affected by phylloxera and then downy mildew in the early 20th century.
+Although winegrowing in the town of Chorey-lès-Beaune—as throughout the vineyards stretching across the Côte d’Or—has a long history, it did not receive its own AOC classification until 1970.
+The town has only 134 hectares of vineyards, which were severely affected by phylloxera and then downy mildew in the early 20th century.
 Until 1970, the grapes grown in Chorey-lès-Beaune were therefore sold under the appellations of neighboring villages.
-AOC recognition, however, marked the acknowledgment of a distinct terroir, with its own personality, and an atypical location.
-Indeed, while the vast majority of vineyard plots (called “climats”) in the Côte d’Or are planted on hillsides, in Chorey-lès-Beaune, most of the vineyards are found on the plain.
-This partly explains the absence of climats classified as Grand Cru or Premier Cru, the highest levels of the appellation.
-These levels are reserved for climats that combine exceptional terroir, optimal exposure, and the ability to drain rainwater...
-The wines of Chorey-lès-Beaune, for their part, are designated, depending on the specific climat, as either the Bourgogne appellation or the Chorey-lès-Beaune communal appellation.
-The limited area means these wines do not “flood the market.”
-Less prestige, modest volumes—this explains the appellation’s relative obscurity.
-But this obscurity and the atypical nature of its exposure are becoming assets.
-The price range remains very reasonable, and the limited sun exposure yields balanced wines that allow both Pinot Noir (over 90% of the wines produced) and Chardonnay to express themselves fully.
+However, the granting of AOC status marked the recognition of a distinct terroir, with its own unique character, and an atypical location.
+Indeed, while the vast majority of vineyard plots (known as “climats”) in the Côte d’Or are planted on hillsides, in Chorey-lès-Beaune, most of the vineyards are found on the plain.
+This partly explains the absence of climats classified as Grand Cru or Premier Cru, the appellation’s highest tiers.
+These tiers are reserved for climats that combine exceptional terroir, optimal exposure, and the ability to drain rainwater effectively...
+The wines of Chorey-lès-Beaune, for their part, are labeled—depending on the specific climat—as either Burgundy or the municipal appellation Chorey-lès-Beaune.
+The small vineyard area means these wines do not “flood the market.”
+Less prestige and modest production volumes explain the appellation’s relative obscurity.
+But this obscurity and the unique nature of its exposure are becoming assets.
+The price range remains very reasonable; the limited sun exposure results in balanced wines that allow both Pinot Noir (more than 90% of the wines produced) and Chardonnay to express themselves fully.

 The soils of the Chorey-lès-Beaune appellation are predominantly clay-limestone, with marl-limestone alluvial deposits and a sandy subsoil.
-As for red wines, Chorey-lès-Beaune produces Pinot Noirs that are low in tannins and very fruit-forward.
-A long-standing criticism of the appellation was that it produced wines that were certainly pleasant but lacked persistence and had a limited aromatic profile.
+When it comes to red wines, Chorey-lès-Beaune produces Pinot Noirs that are low in tannins and very fruit-forward.
+A long-standing criticism of the appellation was that its wines, while certainly pleasant, lacked persistence and had a limited aromatic profile.
 These criticisms are no longer valid.
-Yield control, the commitment to allowing the vines to age to achieve greater concentration, and the production of single-vineyard cuvées (grapes from a single climat) have done their work.
-Now, when tasting a red Chorey-lès-Beaune, one discovers a wine with a light color, a subtle nose blending notes of blackcurrant and dried flowers, and a delicate, smooth palate that reveals crisp, juicy fruit.
+Strict yield control, a commitment to allowing the vines to age to achieve greater concentration, and the production of single-vineyard cuvées (grapes from a single “climat”) have all paid off.
+Now, when you taste a red Chorey-lès-Beaune, you discover a wine with a light color and a subtle nose blending notes of blackcurrant and dried flowers, followed by a delicate, smooth palate that reveals crisp, juicy fruit.
 The few plots planted with Chardonnay have a higher concentration of limestone, though the soils remain fairly deep.
-The color of Chorey-lès-Beaune whites is pale gold; the nose evokes honeysuckle, and on the palate, a very light minerality awakens the palate and gives the wines length.
-Notes of yellow fruit and hazelnut, along with a fairly pronounced richness, make these wines mouthwatering, perfect for enjoying as an aperitif or with a meal, such as risotto or tabbouleh.
+The white Chorey-lès-Beaune wines have a pale gold color; the nose evokes honeysuckle, and on the palate, a very light minerality awakens the palate and lends the wines length.
+Notes of yellow fruit and hazelnut, combined with a fairly pronounced richness, make these wines mouthwatering; they are perfect as an aperitif or with a meal, such as risotto or tabbouleh.
 In both red and white, these wines’ roundness and elegance make them particularly enjoyable as the warmer weather arrives.

 For more information, visit the website at Chorey-lès-Beaune